wjsutton/wjsutton/README.md

 **Senior Data Analyst at WorldRemit | London, United Kingdom**<br><br>
 I've been working with data for over 10 years and now work as a Senior Data Analyst using data to help inform business decisions.

-I owe a large amount of my career development down to passion projects; either part of the Tableau community, producing insights for my running club, or just questions I wanted to know the answers to.
+I owe a large amount of my career development down to passion projects; either part of the Tableau community, producing insights for my running club, or questions I wanted to know the answers to.

 Below you'll find some of my favourite projects highlighted with documentation here on [GitHub](https://github.com/wjsutton), and many becoming data visualisations for my [Tableau Public Profile](https://public.tableau.com/app/profile/wjsutton)